top reads for UX-ers

 Recommend by UX guru Zander Whitehurst, who called it "a bangin' read for anyone struggling to communicate their design to non-designers."

-8. DESIGNING THE OBVIOUS: A Common Sense Approach to Design
+Designing the Obvious: A Common Sense Approach to Design

 By Robert Hoekman Jr.